steeelydan/resources/README.md

 Building circuits & VMs in JS.
 Crazy stuff

 [Book: Crafting Interpreters](https://craftinginterpreters.com/contents.html)<br>
 Accessible introduction to building compilers.
 This stuff is even relevant for today's front end dev.
+You can read it for free online, but the printed version is beautifully crafted.

 [YouTube: Comparing C to machine language](https://www.youtube.com/watch?v=yOyaJXpAYZQ)<br>
 Maybe the inner workings of computers become a little more obvious after watching this video